liuqi/kubeflow-on-vsphere-docs/docs/source/index.rst

 Welcome to Kubeflow on vSphere's documentation!
 ===============================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+This project hosts the documents on how to deploy, manage and use Kubeflow on vSphere and multi-clouds platforms. blah-blah-blah

-Check out the usage section for further information, including how to `installation` the project.
+Check out the following sections for further information, including how to deploy, manage and use Kubeflow.

 .. note::